michaeldorner/BeeTee/README.md

 Based on the [AppStore guideline §2.5](https://developer.apple.com/appstore/resources/approval/guidelines.html) not to use private (undocumented) functions it is not possible to publish apps with the `BluetoothManager.framework` in the AppStore.
 You may need a valid membership of the [iOS Developer Program](https://developer.apple.com/programs/ios/), because it makes sense that this app and framework does not work in the simulator.

+## iOS 9.3 Linking Problem
+[With Xcode 7.3 Apple removed all private frameworks](https://developer.apple.com/library/ios/releasenotes/DeveloperTools/RN-Xcode/Chapters/Introduction.html) from the iOS SDKs, so at the moment it is not working!
+[Any help on this problem is appreciated](https://github.com/michaeldorner/BeeTee/issues/11)!

 ##Requirements for this app